stevengreens10/CodingStrategyGame/README.md

 ```
 This example bot loops through the directions and tries to move that direction if there is no wall in the way.

+### API
+`public void doTurn(Game game){}` This is a function you must include for your bot to work.
+The code in this function will be called once each turn.

+`game.getTurn()` returns the current turn number.

+`game.Debug(String)` will display a debug message in the console along with the current turn number.

+`game.getCurrentCell()` returns the cell that the player is currently at.

+`game.getStartCell()` returns the cell that the player starts at.

+`game.getEndCell()` returns the cell at the end of the maze.

+`game.Move(Direction)` will move the player in the specified direction.
+If there is a wall in the way, a warning message will appear in the console.
+Note that you may only move once each turn.

 The directions map to the following numbers:
 ```
 North: 0